University of Hawaii at Manoa: Statistics

 Biography

 Daniel Ken Inouye was an American attorney, soldier, and politician who served as a United States senator from Hawaii from 1963 until his death in 2012.
-Beginning in 1959, he was the first U.S. Representative for the State of Hawaii, and a Medal of Honor recipient.
+A Medal of Honor recipient, Inouye began his political career in territorial government.
+In 1959 he was elected as the first U.S. Representative for the State of Hawaii.
 A member of the Democratic Party, he also served as the president pro tempore of the United States Senate from 2010 until his death.
-Inouye was the highest-ranking Asian-American politician in U.S. history until Kamala Harris became vice president in 2021.
-Inouye also chaired various senate committees, including those on Intelligence, Indian Affairs, Commerce, and Appropriations.
+Inouye was the highest-ranking Asian American politician in U.S. history.
+Inouye also chaired various Senate committees, including those on Intelligence, Indian Affairs, Commerce, and Appropriations.

 4. Maya Soetoro-Ng